 Not only is there an abundance of sea life, the water clarity is as good as it gets on Oahu.
 This beach provides a perfect combination of clear water and tons to see.

-Once you are through the channel, keep your eyes open as you are now in Hawaiian Sea Turtle territory.
+Once you are out through the entrance channel, keep your eyes open as you are now in Hawaiian Sea Turtle territory.
 I have snorkeled here more than 15 times and have seen at least one turtle on every swim.

 Schools of Angelfish will float by as well as Butterfly fish, Parrot fish, Damsel fish, Surgeon fish.
 An abundance of coral on the sea floor is home to the vast array of fish, eels, and hundreds of different species of sea creatures.